rive-app/awesome-rive/README.md

 - [Hamburger Menu](https://www.youtube.com/watch?v=6zsh1musFuE) - Use simple motion to create icon animations.
 - [Wait, Loading](https://www.youtube.com/watch?v=9iyHMAmBw5U) - Create a loading bar in Rive.

+### Rive GameKit
+- [Introducing the Rive GameKit for Flutter](https://www.youtube.com/watch?v=YwRWJX0OC34) - Overview of the Rive GameKit
+- [Explore the Rive GameKit - Let's create the Centaur Game](https://www.youtube.com/watch?v=lcWiCrKoVpQ) - Take a first look at the Rive GameKit and learn how to build the Centaur Game from scratch.

 ### Web/JS

 - [Tappy Turkey Game](https://youtu.be/hAYZrNeAPP8?t=1200) - Create a Flappy Bird like game with Rive.